exonum/exonum-doc/src/advanced/node-management.md

   ID of the validator that created an approved block proposal
 - **schema_version**: integer
   Information schema version.
 Currently, `0`
+- **state_hash**: Hash
+  Hash of the current Exonum state after applying transactions in the block
 - **tx_count**: integer
   Number of transactions included into the block
 - **tx_hash**: Hash